matrix-org/matrix-spec-proposals/proposals/2444-peeking-over-federation-peek-api.md

 membership event rather than calling /make_join or /send_join, to avoid the unnecessary burden of a full room join, given the server is already participating in the room.

+It is considered a feature that you cannot peek into encrypted rooms, given the act of peeking would leak the identity of the peeker to the joined users in the room (as they'd need to encrypt for the peeker).
+This also feels acceptable given there is little point in encrypting something intended to be world-readable.

 ## Security considerations